A new gas is helping keep Australians cool without adding significantly to global warming...Read more

 Having your car's air conditioning serviced every 12 months means you may help protect your system from costly breakdowns now and in the future - and a well serviced Vehicle Air Conditioner system actually saves you money because it means less fuel is being used.

 You should bring your car to a qualified workshop such as Uphill Automotive (AU07267) regularly to make sure the air conditioning system continues performing efficiently, as well as having the mechanics evaluate the condition of the entire car.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and are usually able to alert you to any items that may need to be replaced in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and are usually able to alert you to any items that may need to be replaced in the near future or those that are already damaged beyond repair.

 Uphill Automotive in Tamworth are qualified to perform air conditioning repairs, services and regas on most makes and models - Lic# AU07267.

 A car air conditioner system contains four basic parts - a compressor (Pump driven by the engine,) which compresses and circulates refrigerant gas, a radiator like unit called a condenser (dissipates heat and condense gas to a liquid), a heat exchanger called an evaporator to extract heat from the car and dehumidify refrigerant and an expansion device usually a thermal expansion valve (TXV) or an orifice tube, (depending on the type of air conditioner system used).